Josh Hoffman: 2019

 At the start of the 2019 season, Hoffman was left out of the Parramatta side as coach Brad Arthur opted to go with Blake Ferguson and Maika Sivo as the starting wingers.
 In Round 2 2019, Hoffman was called into the Parramatta side to cover the suspended Michael Jennings as Parramatta defeated arch rivals Canterbury-Bankstown 36–16.
 In Round 6, Hoffman was again called up to the first grade side to cover the injured Blake Ferguson as Parramatta defeated Wests Tigers 51–6 in the opening game at the new Western Sydney Stadium.

 In Round 10 against North Queensland, Hoffman scored a length of the field intercept try as Parramatta lost a close game 17–10.

 In Round 12, Hoffman scored the winning try for Parramatta as the club defeated a depleted South Sydney team 26–14 at the Western Sydney Stadium.

 In Round 14, Hoffman scored 2 tries as Parramatta defeated his former club Brisbane 38–10 at Western Sydney Stadium.
 Hoffman was later taken from the field on a stretcher after he suffered an accidental blow to the head by teammate Mitchell Moses.

 For much of the 2019 NRL season, Hoffman played for Parramatta's feeder club the Wentworthville Magpies in the Canterbury Cup NSW.
 Hoffman captained Wentworthville in the club's 2019 Canterbury Cup NSW grand final defeat against Newtown at the Western Sydney Stadium.
-Wentworthville had made the grand final after finishing in 8th place and produced 3 upset victories to reach the decider.
+Wentworthville had made the grand final after finishing in 8th place and produced three upset victories to reach the decider.

-2020 season Hoffman joined Cowboys feeder team the Townsville Blackhawks.
+2020-2022

+After being released by Parramatta, Hoffman joined the Townsville Blackhawks in the Queensland Cup.
+Hoffman played 13 games for Townsville between 2020 and 2021.
+In 2022, Hoffman joined Wests Panthers in the local A-grade Brisbane premiership.